electro199/imTagger/Readme.md

 - **CSV Input:** Use a CSV file to specify image paths and additional metadata.
 - **Progress Tracking:** Keep track of your progress with a progress file.
 - **Autosave** saving every changes into progress file automatically.
-- **AutoLabelling** Builitin support for auto lable prediction model running with transformers.
+- **AutoLabelling** (Beta) Builitin support for auto lable prediction model running with transformers.

 ## Installation